PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/about/content.md

 The shortened form is Przemek [🔊](/pages/about/Przemek.mp3).
 I am from Poland and this is my blog 👋.

-I am writing some codes for a living since about 2016.
+I have been writing some codes for a living since about 2016.

-My main tools to do the job are Java/Kotlin but also have an experience with TypeScript and Python.
+My main tools to do the job are Java/Kotlin, but I also have experience with TypeScript and Python.

-Generally I am trying to keep things simple and as somebody once said:
+Generally, I am trying to keep things simple, and as somebody once said:

 > The Best Code is No Code At All